The event HQ will be at the Pavilion, Recreation Ground, Kendal Rd, Staveley, Cumbria, LA8 9LP.

-At the Rugby Club there are;
+At the Rec Ground there are;

-- Showers – communal, but separate male and female.
+- Showers – one male, one female.

-- Friday night camping on rugby field.
+- Friday night camping on sports field.

-- Car Parking (included in entry fee)
+- Car Parking nearby

 Everyone will follow the same route for section 1 (which should take 1.5 to 2.5 hours), at the end of which there will be a staffed checkpoint where you will be given instructions for section 2 (which GPX to load and follow or map to use).
 The route (and distance) of section 2 and each subsequent section, will be determined by the time at which you arrive at the checkpoint.
 Arrive earlier and the next section will be longer.
 The most ‘enthusiastic’ riders may be given extra sections to enjoy.
 Saturday’s ride will vary from approx 80 Km to 130Km (50 to 80 miles).